abinit/abinit/doc/tutorial/eph4isotc.md

 mrgdv info teph4isotc_1_DVDB
 ```

-shows that all the independent atomic perturbations have been computed.
+shows that all the independent atomic perturbations have been computed, e.g.:

 ```md
  The list of irreducible perturbations for this q vector is: